🎨

 • p5 Editor: This is a code editor that allows students to start with a default template that is already inked to the p5 library (as well as sound library).
 Students have accounts and can rename and save their projects, as well as making 'collections' (folders/directories) to store and organize them.
 It is actively worked on and updated by the p5/processing team and is made specifically for working with p5.
 Runs best in Chrome.
 It does not have a teams/classroom/education feature, so teachers will need to collect links to student projects and give feedback separately.

 • repl.it: This is a code editor that supports many languages and libraries and includes a p5 template.
 Students will need to select the p5 template when creating new projects, but it will then have the p5 library automatically linked.
 While their focus is not specifically p5, any updates to the p5 library will also exist here.
-There is a 'Teams for Education' option that is now free for K-12 educators and allows work to be collected/feedback left through repl.it.
+This editor is no longer available for free, so do be sure to vet the per student subscription cost to ascertain whether it is a viable option.

 We have done our best to ensure all starter code exists as a template in both editors.
 This curriculum was initially made using the p5 editor before repl.it added the p5 template (and because there was initially helpful p5 reminders that only existed in the editor, but has since become a part of the library), so there remain some examples that exist only in the editor.
 We have done our best to ensure that anything that exists in only the p5 editor is a project that is only meant to be viewed by students/teachers, not necessarily remixed or interacted with.